benni043/kolping-handbuch/data/files/README.md

 sudo docker compose up --build
 ```

-Note:
+First Startup Notice

 When starting for the first time, the database is empty.
 The PostgreSQL initialization script will:

-- Create the `users` table
+Create the users table

-- Create an `admin` account with the default password: `pw`
+Create an admin account with the default password: `pw`

 After the first login, CHANGE THE PASSWORD IMMEDIATELY.

 ## PostgreSQL Database Initialization Script